To report a littler problem: keepmontereycountyclean.org

 - KEEP storm drains clean.

 - SPREAD the word!
 Tell friends how to properly dispose of trash and recycling, and encourage them to Bring Their Own.

-- PARTICIPATE in an cleanup event (such as a SOS beach cleanup or Coastal Cleanup Day)!
+- PARTICIPATE in an cleanup event (such as a Save our Shores beach cleanup or Coastal Cleanup Day)!